alttch/eva3/doc/lm/ext.rst

 ---------------

 Special dict variable **self.data** is used to keep extension persistent data.
-This data is being automatically saved on controller stop or when **save** API / CLI command is called and automatically loaded on controller start.
+This data is automatically saved on controller stop or when **save** API / CLI command is called and automatically loaded on controller start.

 Requirements: